ztguang/libusb-usbip-bulktransfer/README.md

-## Links
+## Links and Libraries

 libraries needed: libusb-1.0-0-dev

+NOTE: write error may occur if you have already written to the device.
+Try remove and re-inserting usb to fix. usbip is required; can be found in the package manager

 http://www.dreamincode.net/forums/topic/148707-introduction-to-using-libusb-10/

 https://wiki.openwrt.org/doc/howto/usb.iptunnel (DON'T FORGET THE SUDO's!!!)

-NOTE: write error may occur if you have already written to the device.
-Try remove and re-inserting usb to fix. usbip is required; can be found in the package manager

 ## Todo
 1. Fix detach (only reqires port)